pironc/my_defender/README.md

 # my_defender
-Tower-defense like game in CSFML
+Tower-defense-like game coded in CSFML with almost fully custom created sprites.

 In order to play, you will :